Are these urns really any good?

 The other engraving method is laser engraving.
 We use laser engraving on wood cremation urns, cultured marble urns, and biodegradable urns.
 Laser engravers work by emitting a laser beam which “etches” the surface without making any sort of mechanical contact with it.

 We get compliments on our engraving services all the time.
 We’ve engraved thousands of urns over the years and have a dedicated engraving department and engraving manager.
 Our engraving experts care about the details such as line breaks, spacing, how many characters, and how it is centered on the urn left to right as well as top to bottom.

 If I pay to have an urn engraved, does that add to the shipping time?

-What’s an urn pendant?
+What is an urn pendant?

 An urn pendant is a brass medallion which hangs on a ribbon and which goes around the neck of an urn.
-It is used in cases where a customer wants to add personalization to an urn, but due to the design of the
+It is used in cases where a customer wants to add personalization to an urn, but, due to the design of the

-urn, it is impossible to add direct engraving.
+urn or what it is made of, it is impossible to add direct engraving.

 I see that you sell glass urns.
 Isn’t that a bad idea as they can break?

 It is true that a glass urn is more fragile than, say, a metal or wooden urn.
 But having said that, they are not actually all that fragile.
 The glass is thick and substantial, and it takes quite a bit of force to break it.
 Obviously, if you were to drop a glass urn on a concrete floor it is likely going to break, like any piece of glass.
 But with care and attention, they are surprisingly durable.